 Please note

-The Central City’s noise limits and zoning are currently being assessed and may be subject to change within the coming years.
+The city's noise limits and zoning are currently being assessed and may be subject to change within the coming years.
 New residential development enabled in the upcoming Plan Change 14 will also see more people living here, further influencing noise limits.
 You should confirm what implications this has for your area.

 Being a good neighbour can pay off – your neighbours could become valuable supporters of your business.

-Building positive relationships with them is crucial for a harmonious mixed-use environment, and cultivating a loyal patron base.
+Building positive relationships with them is crucial for a harmonious mixed-use environment and cultivating a loyal patron base.

 If you are a new night-time business or there is a new residential development nearby, take the first step and reach out.

-Hosting a neighbourhood meetup, potentially at your venue, can be a great ice-breaker, and gives you the chance to address concerns, demonstrate your willingness to be a good neighbour, and showcase any noise prevention measures you have taken.
+Hosting a neighbourhood meetup, potentially at your venue, can be a great icebreaker, and gives you the chance to address concerns, demonstrate your willingness to be a good neighbour, and showcase any noise prevention measures you have taken.

 Participate in local events like festivals, fundraisers and holiday celebrations to integrate into the neighbourhood.